Ian-Fogelman/Ian-blog/_posts/2020-05-19-SQL Server and Python Machine Learning.markdown

 <br>
 <br>
 Today we will be utalizing a new feature in 2017+ SQL Server enviornments, machine learning via Python native script execution.
 In this tutorial we will recap how to load a Pickle file into a SQL server database stored as binary data.
 Retreive that file and load it as a machine learning model and apply the model predictions to our SQL Server data.
-So the steps to achieve our predicts are as follows:
+The steps to achieve our predicts are as follows:

 <br>
 <br>